k5md/react-native-yet-another-sortable/README.md

 # react-native-yet-another-sortable

-## Why
+## What is it?

-- custom block height, change on the fly
+A sortable scrollable grid / list component for React Native.
-- able to change number of columns on the fly
+- change number of columns and row height on the fly
-- better performance
+- much better performance
-- manage order
+- controllable order
-- scrollable
+- auto-scroll when dragged item is close to the container's border

 ## Getting Started

-## Installation
+### Installation
 ```
 npm install react-native-yet-another-sortable --save
 ```

-## Usage
+### Usage
 Check out example project
 ```javascript
 const Example = () => {
   const [data] = useState([